evasilverstein/symmetry-breaking-files/paper_code/paper_code/README.md

 # Code accompanying paper: Symmetry Breaking in Transformers for Efficient and Interpretable Training

-***ES todos:

-*make this more democratic between prelu and gelu since the latter's self-consistent results are also in.
-Just added gelu code and update readme and documentation to indicate code for both options
-***

 This package implements the ECD (Energy Conserving Descent) optimizer and an explicit symmetry-breaking mechanism using unlearned stochastic attention biases for transformer training, as described in the accompanying paper.
 It also includes code to analyze two additional measures beyond validation loss:  (1)  downstream performance on a suite of simple logic puzzles and (2) an analysis of alignment of token classes' key vectors with the preferred bias directions.
-Code is available for all versions of symmetry breaking in via attention biases and both types of MLP blocks (with PreLU taken first in the paper, with GeLU included as an ablation subsection).
+Code is available for all versions of symmetry breaking in via attention biases and both types of MLP blocks (with PreLU taken first in the paper, with GeLU included as an ablation subsection in the paper with corresponding code in the gelu_ablation directory folder here).

 ## Key Idea

 Transformers have continuous rotational symmetries in attention (Q → RQ, K → RK leaves scores invariant and similarly for the value-output sector), leading to many redundant parameters carried along in the computation.
 These symmetries create conserved Noether currents and can limit chaotic exploration, impeding Energy Conserving Descent (ECD) optimization.
 Breaking these symmetries via random query and value biases (bQ) enables ECD to compete with Adam and SOAP.

 Moreover, singling out preferred directions introduces a new learning opportunity for any optimizer:  the model  can learn to align or anti-align the key vectors of particular, semantically interpretable, token classes with the query bias direction, amplifying or suppressing their attention.
+The paper explores this effect and its role as a predictor of performance improvements on downstream reasoning.